 Beginning in the 1980s, major improvements were made to the research facilities with the construction of a number of new buildings mainly in the western half of campus.
 Since 2000, development has concentrated at the eastern end to improve the classroom facilities, as well as facilities for extracurricular activities.
 The opening in 2006 of the Komaba Communication Plaza with its facilities for theatrical, musical and other extracurricular activities led to a major change in the image of the campus.
-The year 2011 to 2014 saw the completion of the 21 Komaba Center for Educational Excellence, which houses studio-type classrooms and laboratories with the state-of-the-art equipment designed to facilitate active learning.
+The years 2011 to 2014 saw the completion of the 21 Komaba Center for Educational Excellence, which houses studiotype classrooms and laboratories with stateof-the-art equipment designed to facilitate active learning.
+In 2015, Building 6 was renewed and has been reborn as Komaba International Building for Education and Research, and the internationalization of the Komaba campus has become even more dense.